Wet the Bed: Background and composition

-"Wet the Bed" was written by Brown, Kevin McCall, Sevyn Streeter and Christopher Bridges, while the production was handled by Bigg D and Steven "Q-Beatz" Kubie aka "The Kid" at South Beach Studios, Miami with engineers Eric Manco and Ryan Coplan.
 It was recorded and mixed by Brian Springer at The Record Plant—a studio in Los Angeles, California.
 "Wet the Bed" is a slow-tempo R&B song.
 The song begins with keys laced over a beat of dripping sound effects.
 It also makes use of acoustic guitar.
 According to Brad Wete from Entertainment Weekly, the song "rival[s] the bump-'n'-grind heights of '90s Casanova crew Jodeci."
 Ludacris opens the song proclaiming: "Hear the sound of your body drip, drip, drip / As I kiss both sexy lip, lip, lips."
 Using "blatant sexual metaphors", Brown then sings: "I ain't afraid to drown, if that means I deep up in your ocean yeah / Girl I'll drink you down, sipping on your body all night."

 Live performances

 Brown and Ludacris performed the song live for the first time at a listening party for Brown's album F.A.M.E on March 18, 2011.
 For the performance, Brown wore navy pants and a blue hoodie reading "F.A.M.E.", while Ludacris wore sunglasses, a black shirt and jacket, and grey pants.
 In April 2011, Brown embarked on his F.A.M.E.
 Tour in Australia, where he performed "Wet the Bed" as part of the concert's setlist.